ApeWorX/ape-alchemy/README.md

 ## Quick Usage

-First, make sure you have one of the expected environment variables set.
+First, make sure you have one of the following environment variables set (it doesn't matter which one):

 * WEB3_ALCHEMY_PROJECT_ID
 * WEB3_ALCHEMY_API_KEY